microsoft/pyright/README.md

 ## FAQ
 **Q:** What is the difference between pyright and the [Microsoft Python Visual Studio Code plugin](https://github.com/Microsoft/vscode-python)?

 **A:** Pyright is focused on type checking.
 The Python VS Code plugin is Microsoft’s officially-supported extension for VS Code and provides a diverse array of features including debugging, test case management, linter plugins, and more.
-Pyright can be used alongide the Microsoft Python extension.
+Pyright can be used alongside the Microsoft Python extension.

 **Q:** What is the long-term plan for Pyright?